 1.)
 Montana has more bookstores, birdwatchers, firearms, people who hunt, and people who fish per capita than any other state.

 2.)
 Montana is larger than Japan, the United Kingdom, and Italy.
-If Montana were to succeed from the union (and there have been numerous calls to do so) it would be the 62nd largest country in the world.
+If Montana were to secede from the union (and there have been numerous calls to do so) it would be the 62nd largest country in the world.

 3.)
 Tweets originating from inside the state of Montana are longer than those from any other state−averaging just more than 43 out of 140 possible characters in length.